trubrics/streamlit-feedback/README.md

     - [LLM Completion](https://trubrics-llm-example.streamlit.app/): An LLM app that queries OpenAI's API and allows users to leave feedback on single text generations.
     - [Titanic](https://trubrics-titanic-example.streamlit.app/): An app that allows users to give feedback on a classifier that predicts whether passengers will survive the titanic.

-- *Add your cool example apps here!*
+- *Raise a PR with your cool feedback example here!*

 ## Usage